A Problem-Oriented Taxonomy of Evaluation Metrics for Time Series Anomaly Detection: Detailed Metrics

 \subsection{Threshold-independent and Parameter-free Metrics}

 In anomaly detection, continuous anomaly scores must be converted into binary predictions via a threshold to compute conventional classification metrics.
 However, the selection of such thresholds is often subjective and data-dependent.
-To mitigate this issue, researchers have proposed using the metric value under the \emph{optimal threshold} as a theoretical upper bound of algorithmic performance, providing a more objective and fair evaluation benchmark.
-Ignoring the weighting parameter in the F-score, all basic metrics are essentially parameter-free; however, we do not elaborate on them here, as they have already been discussed earlier in the manuscript.

-For completeness, we note that the NAB score is a parameterized metric by design, yet all of its hyperparameters have been standardized and fixed in the official specification.
-Consequently, it requires no additional parameter configuration during use.
-Since these preset values do not introduce any evaluation mechanisms beyond the scope of this discussion, we do not further elaborate on NAB here.
+So, this subsection introduces evaluation metrics that eliminate explicit threshold dependence or avoid user-defined hyperparameters.
+Their common characteristic is that performance is assessed either across all possible thresholds or directly from intrinsic data structure without additional tuning.